frankburgs/main/notes/networking/cybersecurity.md

 - Defense (door, cabinet & device locks)

 # Security meetings & training sessions policy

-- Phishing attacks, unauthrized access by former employees, ransomware, theft, etc.
+- Phishing attacks, unauthorized access by former employees, ransomware, theft, etc.

 # Security rule of HIPAA

 - Maintain reasonable and appropriate administrative, technical, and physical controls for protecting e-PHI.
 - Ensure CIA of e PHI.
 (No employees taking portable hard-disks home, additionally such hard-disks are not encrypted)
 - Identify & protect against reasonably anticipated threats to the security or integrity of the information.
 (Not compliant)